seanpmaxwell/overnight/src/core/README.md

 ## Features
 * Define a base route using a @Controller decorator.
 * Define routes on GET, POST, PUT, and DELETE verbs for methods in the controller.
-* Decorator for Express Router Middleware
+* Decorator for Express router middleware.
 * Server superclass to initialize ExpressJS server and setup controllers.
+* @overnight/jwt package contains tools for working with jwt so you can remove boilerplate code.
 * Master repo includes sample application if you want to practice with an API calling tool such as Postman.
 * Allows for adding your own custom Router classes if you don't want to use the standard express Router
 * Fully type safe :)